mirage-xyz/mirage-docs/pages/unity-sdk/how-to/use-ads.md

 ## Installation

-To install advertisements package, you have to include the `AnkrSDK/Scripts/Ads` folder. `AnkrSDK.asmdef` is an assembly that will contain any required code for ads to work.
+To install advertisements package, you have to include the `MirageSDK/Runtime/Ads` folder. `MirageSDK.asmdef` is an assembly that will contain any required code for ads to work.

 ##  Standalone/WebGL

 For now, any non-mobile platform supports only banner/raw texture advertisements.
-Implementation is provided via the `AnkrAds.dll` library.
+Implementation is provided via the `MirageAds.dll` library.

 ## Android
 Implementation is provided via the `nativeads.aar` file.